Seppeltsfield, Barossa Valley, South Australia © South Australian Tourism Commission

 One of Australia’s most successful wine companies, Jacob's Creek has been producing wines in the Barossa Valley since 1847.
 Visit the home of Jacob's Creek, set on 42 hectares (104 acres), with a bicycle track that weaves between the vineyards.
 Relax under a gum tree with a glass of wine and some produce from the winery's kitchen garden and other local artisan producers on a Jacob's Creek Gourmet Picnic.
-Learn how to match great food and wine and increase your wine knowledge at the Cellar Door or settle in at the onsite restaurant, Our Table, specialising in lunches made from local produce with wonderful views of the Barossa Ranges.
+Learn how to match great food and wine and increase your wine knowledge at the cellar door.

 With a cellar door created out of a restored grain room and stables, family-owned Pindarie Wines oozes history.
 There's lots of old wood and exposed stone and brick, and the original tin roof sheeting acts as the internal ceiling of the tasting room.
 The Grain Store restaurant serves gourmet pies, such as the wild western rabbit and mushroom pie.
 Tasting plates include the Shearers Platter for Two, with local meats and cheeses, chutneys, olives and wood-fired bread.